 If you’re reading this, you’ve decided the time has come for you to start investing.
 You’re overwhelmed with options regarding investing tools.
-For first-timers, there’s a whole new language to learn, decisions to be made on what kind of investor you want to be, your risk tolerance, and where to get advice.
+In the first steps to investing for beginners, there’s a whole new language to learn, decisions to be made on what kind of investor you want to be, your risk tolerance, and where to get advice.

 The stock market can be a great way to make money and secure your financial future, but many are discouraged by the obstacles to investing.
 There is a certain level of knowledge and understanding to make money in the long run, and it’s essential to get a basic understanding of how stocks work and how to choose an investment strategy that fits your goals before diving in head first!

 The Hands-Off Approach: Index Funds, Mutual Funds & ETFs